Discover more from Figs in Winter: New Stoicism and beyond

 Here I’d like to briefly discuss a short article by Alan S. Waterman published in American Psychologist (vol 62, issue 6, September 2007, pp. 612-613) which provides us not only with a good example of how science can build on philosophy, but also with a very practical perspective on the perennial questions of the nature of happiness and how to achieve it.

-Waterman points out that one reason people—including psychologists—get confused about happiness is because the concept itself is a bit vague and, most importantly, made up of two conceptually distinct components (actually, three, but we’ll get to that in a future post, stay tuned!).
+Waterman points out that one reason people—including psychologists—get confused about happiness is because the concept itself is a bit vague and, most importantly, made up of two conceptually distinct components.

 The first component is often referred to as “hedonic,” from hedonism, and has to do with pleasure.
 Hedonia is statistically correlated with measures of subjective well being, such as feeling relaxed, or excited, or content.